Don W. Bradley, M.D., MHS-CL

 Dr. Bradley holds faculty appointments at Duke University School of Medicine and the University of North Carolina School of Medicine.
 He received gubernatorial appointments to the North Carolina State Health Coordinating Council and the North Carolina Institute of Medicine.
 He also serves as chair of the North Carolina Healthcare Quality Alliance and as a member of the executive committee for the National Council of Physician and Pharmacy Executives within the Blue Cross and Blue Shield Association.

-A family physician by training and demeanor, he completed his medical degree at the Medical College of Virginia, a family medicine residency in Harrisburg, Pa., and a Kellogg fellowship and a Masters in Clinical Leadership at Duke.
+A family physician by training and demeanor, he completed his medical degree and the Medical College of Virginia, a family medicine residency in Harrisburg, Pa., and a Kellogg fellowship and a Masters in Clinical Leadership at Duke.
 He practiced in rural Virginia before joining the Duke Family Medicine Residency faculty in 1981.
 He served as medical director for the 50-physician PCMH clinical practice and successfully implemented multiple capitation and risk contracts for the practice.